natenka/pyneng-book-en/docs/source/book/04_data_structures/numbers.rst

     In [6]: 10/3.0
     Out[6]: 3.3333333333333335

-The round() function can round numbers to required number of characters:
+The round() function - round a number to a given precision in decimal digits:

 .. code:: python